Christo107/CI-PP-02-Rock_Paper_Scissors/README.md

     - At the base of the game area is the controls and rules section.
 A message instructing the player to make a choice is shown to direct the user how to start the game.
 Below this, three circle buttons are displayed with a thumbnail image of each option and its corresponding name.
     - Underneath the controls area is a small container displaying the simple rules to the player.
 They are always displayed for usability and reference.
     [Controls area image](./assets/images/readme_images/controls_area.png)
     - Once the player or computer reaches 10 points, a GameOver modal is displayed congratulating or comminserating with the player.
 Buttons are displayed where the user can either restart the game or exit the game.
+Restarting triggers the reset function which clears current scores and resets choice images to the default.
+Exit game closes the modal and resets with a message in the results area inviting the user to come back soon and instructing that they can now navigate away from the website.
     [Game Over Modal](./assets/images/readme_images/win_game_modal.png)

 ![Game Area Image](./assets/images/readme_images/game_area.png)